truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 ### Workloads Widget

 The **Workloads** widget shows the pod information for the selected installed application.
-Information includes number of pods, used ports, number of deployments, stateful sets, and contaier information.
-One icons links to the pod shell and another to pod logs.
+Information includes number of pods, used ports, number of deployments, stateful sets, and container information.
+One icon links to the pod shell and another to pod logs.

 {{< trueimage src="/images/SCALE/23.10/InstalledAppsScreenContainersWidget.png" alt="Installed Apps Containers Widget" id="12: Installed Apps Containers Widget" >}}